Chicken Tikka Masala Recipe

 How to Make Chicken Tikka Masala

-- When the tikka masala turns thick, add sugar and the cream (or cashew cream, check notes to make your own).
+• After 12 to 14 mins of simmering the tikka masala sauce, add sugar and the cream (or cashew cream, check notes to make your own).
 Stir well and cook for a few minutes until thick, creamy and aromatic.
 (Check video for consistency)

-- Add the grilled chicken tikka and crushed kasuri methi.
+• Add the grilled chicken tikka and crushed kasuri methi.
 (Make sure your gravy has reached a thick gravy consistency/serving consistency, before adding chicken).
 Stir and cook for 2 to 3 mins until chicken tikka is soft and tender.
-Taste test and add more salt and sugar if needed.
+Taste test and add more salt, garam masala and sugar if needed.

 Notes

-- To make more servings, start with 2 cups of water to cook the gravy.
+9. To make more servings, start with 2 cups of water if using cashews, (or 1 cup water if using only heavy cream).
 As you cook, add half cup more at a time only if required (for 2x & 3x).
-Taste test the gravy after cooking with 2 cups of water, onions should be tender and soft but not crunchy or partially cooked.
+Taste test the gravy after cooking, onions should be tender and soft but not crunchy or partially cooked.
 If they are undercooked, pour more hot water and simmer until well cooked.

 Video